mj-ehsan/NiceGuy-Shaders/README.md

 A collection of my ReShade shaders.

 1- NiceGuy Lighting can be used to either add GI/AO or Specular Reflections.
 You don't need ScatterFX for this one.
-It still requires DRME as it uses temporal denoising.
+It still requires DRME (or ReShade_MotionVectors/qUINT_MotionVectors) as it uses temporal denoising.
 Still in Beta so expect major bugs.
 One known bug is dilating black patches on the GI (can be seen in Reflection debug mode).
 Select a PreProcessor Definition and press Enter to fix it.
 This bug happens